-Wireless or Wi-Fi technology is another way of connecting your computer to the network without using wires.
-Wi-Fi uses radio frequency to connect wirelessly, so you have the freedom to connect computers anywhere in your home or office network.
+Wireless, or Wi-Fi technology is a way of connecting your computer to the network without using wires.
+Wi-Fi uses radio frequencies to connect wirelessly, so you have the freedom to connect computers anywhere in your home or office to your network.